CameronWills/FatAntelope/README.md

 **FatAntelope source-file target-file output-file [transformed-file]**

-source-file : (Input) The original config file.
+    source-file : (input) original config file path.
 E.g. the development web.config

-target-file : (Input) The final config file E.g. the production web.config
+    target-file : (input) final config file path.
+E.g. the production web.config

-output-file : (Output) The generated config transform patch file E.g. web.release.config
+    output-file : (output) file path to save the generated patch .
+E.g. web.release.config

-transformed-file : (Optional Output) The config file resulting from applying the output-file to the source-file just for checking.
-This file should be semantically equal to the target-file.
+    transformed-file : (output, optional) file path to save the result from applying the output-file to the source-file.

 Known Issues
 ============
 - The generated XDT transform may not have the most optimal values for the xdt:Locator and xdt:Transform attributes.
 I recommend only using this output as a starting-point for your transforms.

-- The XML comparison algorithm (XDiff) does an unordered comparison of XML nodes, so child elements repositioned within the same parent will be ignored.
+- The XML comparison algorithm used (XDiff) does an unordered comparison of XML nodes, so changes to child elements' position within the same parent will be ignored.